L’Algérie (2024)

 L'Algérie (2024) is an introspective followup to The Atlas (2023), incorporating references to my maternal heritage, specifically through melody.

-While my family left Algeria for Paris after WWII, in many ways their Algerian lifestyle continued, with my grandparents speaking in Arabic and preparing hearty couscous meals.
-My mother, along with all french born in Algeria, is referred to as French “pied noir” and my generation of those born in France to them are sometimes called “pied gris.”
+My family left Algeria for Paris after WWII, but in many ways their Algerian lifestyle continued: my grandparents continued speaking in Arabic, continued preparing hearty couscous meals, even as their children assimilated to life in France.
+My mother, along with the cohort of Algerian-born French, is referred to as French pied noir - and my generation, children born in France of pied noir, are sometimes referred to pied gris.
+Identities intersect, evolve, and engage these histories across generations.

-I first took to the music of the Maghreb (a region defined by the atlas mountains!) in my 20’s, through recordings, and have dug deeper into it at different stages of my life.
-My composition The Atlas has a movement referencing El Gusto, a 1950’s Chaabi band consisting of Jews and Muslims, reunited 50 years later, which was the springboard for this piece.
+I first took to the music of the Maghreb (a region defined by the Atlas Mountains!) in my 20’s through recordings, and have dug deeper into it at different stages of my life.
+My composition The Atlas has a movement called Penumbra which references the movie El Gusto, detailing a 1950’s Chaabi band consisting of Jews and Muslims that reunited 50 years later.
+Penumbra was the springboard for L'Algérie.

 As is often the case, the piece the one plans to write is not the piece that ends up being written!
 I was initially drawn to the entrancing and elaborate polyrhythms of North African dance music.
-But as I wrote this piece, it was the Arabic and Cantoral styles of melody that most found their way into this score, albeit in a convoluted way.
+But as I wrote this piece, it was the Arabic and Cantoral styles of melody that most found their way into this score.

-Aïn Bessem is the name of the town where my maternal family is from, and movement with the same name is an exact transcription of a 1927 Cantoral song recording for voice and oud.
-There are also shorter melodic references incorporated into this score.
+There are short melodic references incorporated into this score.
 Reinette l’Oraniste (1917-1998) was blind oud player and singer from Algeria who also relocated to Paris, and whose recordings are considered definitive versions of the Arab-Andalus style.
-One of her melodies is referenced in mémorial.
+One of her best known melodies is quoted in mémorial and interlude 1.
 Karim Ziad (b.
-1966) is a drummer and percussionist from Algeria who’s an expert in North African grooves, with infectious Chaabi rhythms and upbeat sense of melody.
-In joie, there are references to his tune The Joker, as well as Kommi, his collaboration with Mehdi Nassouli and Omri Mor.
-The other melodies are my own, including the extended melodies in la reine (with a very brief reference to Ravel).
-The music is not about remembering or historicizing the past, it is about the dialogue one has in the present when considering the past, and present, and even where this might lead in the future.
+1966) is a drummer and percussionist from Algeria who is an expert in North African grooves, with infectious Chaabi rhythms and upbeat sense of melody.
+In joie there are references to his tune The Joker, and gnawa loops is a loose transcription of Kommi, his collaboration with Mehdi Nassouli and Omri Mor.
+Aïn Bessem is the name of the town where my mother was born, and the movement with the same name briefly references an excerpt of a 1927 Turkish Cantorial recording for voice and oud.
+The other identifiable melodies throughout the piece are my own, including the extended melodies in les cloches, traverser, joie, and la reine (with a very brief reference to Ravel).

-This piece is dedicated to my family from Algeria, and in memory of Alain Arphi, who always dreamed big.
+This piece is dedicated to my family from Algeria, and in memory of my uncle Alain Arphi, who always dreamed big.